JChoi54/URSASE/README.md

   - For cover images, may (or may not) need to use external uploader as it is a CSS background-image.
     - https://stackoverflow.com/questions/57111197/react-path-to-public-folder-in-css-background-image
 - Create POST request for Change Password.
-- Create POST request for Contact Us Page.
+- Email Verification Page + Send Email for Contact Us Page
-- Send email verification using nodemailer.
+  - Wait until we have an email server before doing this.

 ### APIs
 - Create an API request to CCC (CampusGroups) to pull events to the homepage from the SASE event page.